Swati6502/Graph_ques/README.md

 # Graph_ques
-This repository includes my daily practice tutorial which I have done in graph.
+This repository includes complete graph series and different patterns.
 The main motive of creating this repository is to be more consistent.